 All of these indicators point to weakness or tightness of different muscular structures.
 For example, lack of hip extension can be a result of a weakened or tightened psoas muscle.
 This can result in low back pain because of compensatory hyperextension of the low back, compensatory tightness of the hamstring and quad, and therefore increased likelihood of injury.

 Once identified, these factors are addressed through the use of soft-tissue techniques such as Active Release Technique ®, Graston® or Medical Acupuncture.
-By loosening these structures, as well as strengthening any weakness, the biomechanics of your running stride are made more efficient resulting in less energy expenditure and increased speed or endurance.
+By loosening these structures, as well as strengthening any weakness, the biomechanics of your running stride is made more efficient resulting in less energy expenditure and increased speed or endurance.

 For an example of the use of biomechanical analysis in the sport of bobsleigh, click here.